Geometrical description and Faddeev-Jackiw quantization of electrical networks: Time dependent external magnetic fluxes and sources

 \item The rank of the initial two form $\omega_{2B}$ is also modified, in that

 as we have introduced one conjugate pair per (broken) chord. \item However, it is clear that there will be redundancies: in a language adequate for Kirchhoff constraints, we have not increased the number of loop charges, which is still $C_h$, but we have increased the number of nodal fluxes to $N'-P$.
 Therefore, on imposing the linear constraints, now on $\mathcal{M}^{2B'}$, the resulting presymplectic form might have additional zero modes.
 Even more, some of those zero modes will be gauge modes.
-By this we mean that the constraint function built as $\Omega_v=\mathbf{v}\cdot\nabla_zH$ for the zero mode $\mathbf{v}$ is identically zero on the constraint.
-In many cases it can be imposed directly and reduce the system.
-Otherwise, gauge fixing might be required. \item It is important to observe that these gauge modes will also appear for other choices of tree and chords in the initial circuit.
+By this we mean that the constraint function built as $\Omega_v=\mathbf{v}\cdot\nabla_zH$ for the zero mode $\mathbf{v}$ is identically zero on the constraint. \item It is important to observe that these gauge modes will also appear for other choices of tree and chords in the initial circuit.
 The result of the procedure is independent, from the physics point of view, of the choice of tree and chords for imposing Kirchhoff constraints.
-In fact, our description of the procedure is completely independent of the character of the chord being split upt.
+In fact, our description of the procedure is completely independent of the character of the chord being split up.
 Admittedly, there are choices in which the number of gauge modes is smaller: if the chord is inductive then there will be a gauge mode, but not so for the capacitive case.
 Nonetheless, the procedure is systematic and allows the identification of these modes. \end{enumerate}

 As a final comment, observe that alternative prescriptions exist, in which the Kirchhoff constraints are rewritten to be no longer linear, but \emph{affine}.
 This perspective could be brought to use in a contact geometric analysis, as well.
 However, as we show in the next section, the specificity of the dynamical systems associated to the class of circuits under consideration means that contact geometry is not required, and thus we provide this recipe that mantains the Kirchhoff constraints as linear.